Digital Is...what exactly?

 Here at the Digital Is website, we aim to collect and create resources, stories and reflections on what it means to write, teach, and learn today.
 We invite thoughtful educators from schools, universities, libraries, museums, and youth-serving institutions to join us in this effort.
 For all of us, this is a moment when new digital tools and Internet environments have given writers/learners a rich set of new opportunities to compose, create, and publish.
 As these new tools take their place alongside our beloved older tools—our pencils, our journals, our print publications—the National Writing Project seeks to host a place for educators and writers to stop and reflect on what it all might mean for our work as educators.
 Please join us.

 But what does that mean?
-In this collection we point to a few of the earliest resource entries on the site in order to capture elements of the Digital Is state of mind.
+In this collection we point to a few resource entries on the site in order to capture elements of the Digital Is state of mind.
 Do these resonate with you?
 If so, join our community and explore how you might also contribute to Digital Is.
 You can always post resources through the blogging tool that comes with joining the community.
-If you would like to be a resource creator, simply contact the administrators for further instructions.
+If you would like to be a resource creator, learn more about this process here.